manwar/python-guide/introduction-to-python.md

     capitals = ['Amsterdam', 'Abuja', 'Amman', 'Kathmandu']

-    for country, capital in zip_longest(countries, capitals, fillvalue='Unknown'): print(f'The capital city of {country} is {capital}')
+    for country, capital in zip_longest(countries, capitals, fillvalue='Unknown'): print(f'The capital city of {country} is {capital}.')

 We now have missing entries listed too.

-    The capital city of Netherlands is Amsterdam
+    The capital city of Netherlands is Amsterdam.
-    The capital city of Nigeria is Abuja
+    The capital city of Nigeria is Abuja.
-    The capital city of Jordan is Amman
+    The capital city of Jordan is Amman.
-    The capital city of Nepal is Kathmandu
+    The capital city of Nepal is Kathmandu.
-    The capital city of Niger is Unknown
+    The capital city of Niger is Unknown.
-    The capital city of Japan is Unknown
+    The capital city of Japan is Unknown.

 There is no `unzip()` function in `Python`.